Shanjaq/tes3/README.md

 The APIs are considered unstable, struct/field names may be changed if I think of something better.
 If you're depending on this library for your own project it may be a good idea to pin to a specific commit.

-The plan is to eventually stablize a useful API and publish to `crates.io`.
+The plan is to eventually stAblize a useful API and publish to `crates.io`.
 Not quite there yet though!

 ### Example